 - Full of vegetables and bold flavor

-- Versatile - add in any other softening veggies
+- Versatile – add in any other veggies and seasonings

-- It naturally provides nutrients including fiber, antioxidants, and protein
+- Naturally provides nutrients, including fiber, antioxidants, vitamins, minerals, and protein

 Ingredients and Substitutions